What Does a Reinforcing Iron and Rebar Worker Do?

 - Positioning and securing rods, cables, mesh, or rebar in concrete forms

-A reinforcing iron and rebar worker's salary can vary depending on location, experience, and company.
+A reinforcing iron and rebar worker's median salary can vary depending on location, experience, and employer.

 Education Requirements & Qualifications